-- The importance of telemedicine cannot be overrated due to considerable reducing the travel time and cost that patients would otherwise have to spend to reach health centres and wait in line.
+- The importance of telemedicine cannot be overrated due to considerably reducing the travel time and cost that patients would otherwise have to spend to reach health centers and wait in line.

 - Speaking of the financial benefits of telehealth apps, it should be mentioned that telemedicine apps optimize service delivery making it affordable for patients.

 - With telemedicine apps, service that under other conditions would require considerable time consumption is now easily accessible across any device.
 In general, it makes telemedicine invaluable at the stage of diagnosis and remote monitoring.

 - And, finally, another reason for patients to use telemedicine is to obtain a second medical opinion by utilizing an online consultancy service.

 Being a relatively new trend, the telemedicine software development market grows and changes from the ‘store and forward’ model that implied collecting, storing, and sending the data to specialists to the ‘tracking in real-time’ model that implies the active usage of medically purposed components synced with the mobile devices.Taking into consideration the stated facts, it comes as no surprise that telemedicine app development is on the radar on many businesses growth plans because it perfectly incorporates within the digital environment of healthcare systems and shows a well-positioned tendency for engaging lots of categories of service recipients:

 - Patients, especially those living in rural areas

 - Doctors that need to fend time mismanagement off their schedule

 - Health systems providers get the opportunity to automate admin routine and, thus, increase the patients’ intake and improve the quality of consumers’ medical care experience.

 Telemedicine apps use cases

 Telemedicine acts responsive upon incorporating it into various healthcare settings.

 For instance, it became a routine case for the following procedures:

 - Virtual visits and remote follow-ups (for addressing the patients’ questions and evaluating their condition for the cases when there is no urgent need for readmission to the hospital).

-- Video conferencing within providing real-time consultation to various categories of patients to improve the treatment accuracy.
+- Video conferencing within providing real-time consultation to various categories of patients to improve treatment accuracy.